From BR Bullpen

 A .300 plus hitter for five straight years in the Negro Leagues before being signed by the Chicago White Sox in 1950, Boyd continued to blister the ball in the high minors in the early 1950s with his .320 average in 1952 for the Seattle Rainiers, winning the Pacific Coast League batting title.

 By the mid-1950s, he was approaching 30 and still in the minors.
 This prompted Doc Young in Jet Magazine to write, "Boyd's case is typical of Negro players who linger in organizations unwilling to give them a chance."
 Boyd himself would state years later: "The early black players had to do much better than the white players to make the majors."

 When he was drafted by the Baltimore Orioles on November 27, 1955 in the Rule V draft and finally given a chance to play on a regular basis, Bob hit over .300 in four of his last five seasons, with a career-high .318 mark in 1957, the fourth-best in the American League that season.
 He once lined seven straight base hits against the Cleveland Indians in a 1958 doubleheader.

-For several years after last appearing in the majors with the Kansas City Athletics and Milwaukee Braves in 1961, he continued to "rope" line drives for the Wichita Dreamliners, a top-flight national power semi-pro team.
+For several years after last appearing in the majors with the Kansas City Athletics and Milwaukee Braves in 1961, he continued to "rope" line drives for the Rapid Transit Dreamliners, a top-flight national power semi-pro team.
 In his last big league season, he was at 41 the oldest player in all of Major League Baseball.